 What will happen when I get to the SCC?

 After you check in, a staff member will bring you to an exam room.
 There, a SCC nurse will see you.
 The nurse will ask you about your symptoms and why you came to the SCC.
 You may also have blood tests, imaging scans, or other medical tests.
-Other SCC healthcare providers will also see you.
+Other SCC healthcare providers also will see you.

 What should I do with my belongings?

 While you’re in the SCC, you can put your belongings in the cabinet with a lock in your exam room.Back to top

 Can I eat or drink while I’m in the SCC?